 The College seeks to protect all staff, students and visitors from the effects of harmful tobacco smoke.
 The College enforces a non-smoking policy for all its buildings (or close to buildings).
-By doing this, we support initiatives which reduce unnecessary suffering and death from smoking related diseases by providing advice and support to all smokers who wish to stop.
+We also support initiatives which reduce unnecessary suffering and death from smoking related diseases by providing advice and support to all smokers who wish to stop.

 Staff and students are not permitted to smoke while conducting any outside practical work.
-Smoking areas are designated at each Centre when permitted.

-14.1.
 Help and Support for Smokers